 Interpersonal communication is explored and practiced on many different levels including: didactic communication, group process, teamwork, supervision and collaboration.
 Occupational Therapy models of practice in psychiatry and psychiatric conditions and treatment approaches are examined.
 Techniques for intervention are observed and practiced such as: interviewing, clinical observation, documentation, and communication.
 Group tasks, roles, stages and processes are examined.
 Level I fieldwork is included in this course.

-OTA 111 CLINICAL PRACTICUM I
+OTA 111 EXPERIENTIAL/SIMULATION I

 Clinical Practicum I is designed to acquaint the student with the day to day activities in the clinical setting when caring for individuals with psychosocial issues that interfere with occupations and roles.
-This experience enables students to apply academic knowledge ot practice and develop an understanding of the needs of clients, setting and staff.
+This experience enables students to apply academic knowledge to practice and develop an understanding of the needs of clients, setting and staff.

 OTA 120 DOCUMENTATION IN OCCUPATIONAL THERAPY